aporeto-inc/gaia/doc/documentation.md

 ##### `GET /processingunits/:id/poke`

 Sends a poke empty object.
-This will send a snaphot of the processing unit to the time series database.
+This will send a snapshot of the processing unit to the time series database.

 Parameters: